CarlosElBadawi/AI_legal_assistant/README.md

 ## 2. Setup and Usage Instructions
 To run and interact with the agents:

-1. Activate the virtual environment by using the folloqing command:
+1. Activate the virtual environment by using the following command:
    ```bash
    venv\Scripts\activate
    ```